klaushauschild1984/node-nes/README.md

 * go-mode (until it crashes)
 * stop on break points

+While hitting Enter it will execute the loaded rom as fast as possible.
+But try holding Space.
 Nothing is more satisfying than this blinking on the screen, like in Matrix and claiming that you only see blondes, brunettes and redheads.